protubero/beanstore/README.md

 The `BeanStoreTransactionLogPlugin` lets you view all transactions, the transactions initially read as well as all transactions written to the file. `BeanStoreTransactionLogPlugin` listens to the *read* and *write* operations and logs them to a SLF4J Logger.

 ## Advanced topics

+### PropertyBeanSerializer
+Beanstore comes with one implementation of the Kryo Serializer interface to simplify the serialization of your own value classes.

+### Kryo Configuration Framework Support

 ### Close store